 Related: 6 great backlink sources

-As far as the search engines are concerned, the most valuable links are those that appear in bodies of text itself, provided that they are relevant and strategically placed.
+As far as the search engines are concerned, the most valuable links are those that appear in the bodies of the texts themselves, provided that they are relevant and strategically placed.
 These are known as editorial links.

 After all, the whole point of having such a link is that the author assumes it to be important and relevant enough that readers might be interested in clicking it to find out more about the subject being referred to.